tompilsbury/Poker/README.md

 # Poker
-A app to play poker in TypeScript.
+An app to simulate poker games in TypeScript.

 ## To install:
 ```